A framework for distributed discrete evacuation strategies: The Distributed Evacuation Model

+The paper is organized as follows.
+Section~\ref{sec:model} formalizes the discrete evacuation model and specifies assumptions regarding agents, communication, and movement.
+Sections \ref{sec:problem} and \ref{sec:groups} give a formal problem statement and establish basic properties that enable agent grouping and coordination.
+A lower bound for strategies following spanning trees is given in Section~\ref{sec:sptrees}.
+In Section~\ref{sec:framework} we develop our evacuation framework, including the \mbox{epoch-phase} structure and the associated algorithms.
+Section \ref{sec:framework:analysis} analyzes the framework and proves the evacuation time bound given in Theorem~\ref{thm:EvacuationTime}.
+Section~\ref{sec:grids} applies the framework to grids, showing that it yields $\bigo(1)$‑competitive distributed strategies.
+Section~\ref{sec:conclusion} summarizes our contributions and discusses open problems and directions for future research.

-\subsection{The distributed Evacuation Model}
+\section{The Distributed Evacuation Model}

-Following the model assumed in~\cite{BorDasDerKusz25}, where we are given a finite, simple, undirected graph $G=(V,E)$ with the node set $V$, the edge set $E$, and the two distinguished nonempty node subsets $H$ and $X$ called \emph{homebases} and \emph{exits}, respectively.
+We adopt the distributed evacuation model of~\cite{BorDasDerKusz25}.
+The input is a finite, simple, undirected graph $G=(V,E)$ with the vertex set $V$, the edge set $E$, and two distinguished nonempty vertex subsets $H$ and $X$, called \emph{homebases} and \emph{exits}, respectively.
 Initially, each of the $k$ agents resides in one of the homebases in $H$ such that no two agents occupy the same homebase (i.e., $|H|=k$ and $H\cap X=\emptyset$).
-Also, each agent a priori knows the graph and the location of all exit nodes, by which we understand that each agent has an isomorphic copy of $G$ in its memory, together with the set $X$.
-However, an important assumption is that no agent knows $k$ or $H$.
+Each agent a priori knows the graph (i.e., it has an isomorphic copy of $G$ in memory), knows the set $X$ of exits and its current position.
+However, no agent knows $k$ or the set $H$ of homebases.

 The model is synchronous, i.e., the time taken by the evacuation process is divided into \emph{steps} of unit duration.
 In each step, each agent: first communicates with the other agents, then performs local computations, and finally decides on its action/movement.